top of page

 By weaving together historical, critical, aesthetic, and artistic methods with public engagement and outreach, NorWhite reveals a complex and challenging story of how a local Norwegian innovation came to have planetary consequences.
 The overall objective of NorWhite is to critically and visually investigate the cultural and aesthetic preconditions of a complex and unexplored part of Norwegian technology and innovation history that has—as this project claims—made the world whiter.

-Project partners: Jøssingfjord Science MuseumDalane Folk MuseumØstfoldsmuseeneThe Norwegian Mining MuseumVelferdenROM for kunst og arkitektur, KODE, and The University Museum of Bergen
+Project partners: Jøssingfjord Science MuseumDalane Folk MuseumØstfoldsmuseeneThe Norwegian Mining MuseumVelferdenROM for kunst og arkitektur and KODE.

 Maud Bygdø Hydro Stasjon.jpg